-Environment Community Priority Intended public value outcome or impact natural environment.
-Verge green waste collection can lead to trees and shrubs being heavily pruned just prior to the peak of summer which can have a detrimental effect on their health. waste.
-By encouraging people to opt into receiving GO bins, residents will be able to remove green waste all year round and not have to wait for the bulk green waste collection.
+Environment Community Priority Intended public value outcome or impact EN1 - Protecting and enhancing the Verge green waste collection can lead to trees and shrubs being natural environment. heavily pruned just prior to the peak of summer which can have a detrimental effect on their health.
+EN2 - Facilitating the reduction of By encouraging people to opt into receiving GO bins, residents will waste. be able to remove green waste all year round and not have to wait for the bulk green waste collection.